Ruizennis/Ruizennis/README.md

 ___

 ### TermuxC
-### Also known as TermuxCopy,
-Makes copying in termux using python effortless, and bloat free, offers a pip package and cli tool. and most importantly requires **Zero** aditional packages to function.
+Makes copying small to medium sized files in termux effortless, and bloat free, using python; offers a pip package and cli tool. and most importantly requires **Zero** non-standard packages to function.
 View the repository [Here](https://github.com/Ruizennis/TermuxC)!

 ___